julidamian/BCOG200-Final-Project/README.md

 b.
 Function 2 will ask for their location - with this will come if they are walking/taking transportation.
 Both will ask how far they are willing to travel, mile wise, but mostly minutes wise as that's how I think of distance, usually.

 c.
 Function 3 will include budget.
 How much they are willing to spend on a meal.
 If it is only one person, then it will be how much that user is willing to spend.
 If it is 2+ people, it will take into account how much they are willing to spend as a whole group, paying together, or each person's budget.
-*will for sure need more functions